The Australian cruise deal and travel guide with lots of cruise ship information.

 Bags

 The number of bags you’d have to bring will depend on the length of your cruise.
 You don’t have to bring all the bags you love though.
-Ideally, you should have one of each of these types of bag in your packing list:
+Ideally, you should have one of each of these types of bag in your cruise packing list:

 • Belt bag/Crossbody bag: A small bag that fits your cash, cards, phone, camera and other essentials is quite useful on tours.
 They’re great for use when shopping or sightseeing.
 Tuck in a small reusable bag in case you’d need a bigger bag for purchases.